Grow your business with Rathly

 orlando healthcare industry statistics

-Healthcare in Orlando is also broader than hospital employment.
+Orlando’s healthcare economy is also broader than hospital employment.
 The regional ecosystem includes specialty pharmacies, medical device companies, clinical research organizations, behavioral health providers, home medical equipment companies, university medical programs, and healthcare technology firms.
 Orlando Economic Partnership reports 265,000+ workers in life sciences and healthcare across the seven-county Central Florida region, using Lightcast QCEW data from Q1 2026.

 Two major health systems anchor the market.
 AdventHealth and Orlando Health are both headquartered in the Orlando region and remain two of the largest healthcare employers in Central Florida.
 Updated employer data from Orlando Economic Partnership lists AdventHealth at 40,000 employees and Orlando Health at 28,806 employees in the Orlando MSA.